Agarian/cdiep/README.md

 - [/u/haykam821](https://www.reddit.com/u/haykam821) for back and front end dev work

 The game is still being worked on, but not as actively as before due to prolonged downtime and other distractions.
 As of now, it is fully functional and can be tested out at https://cdiep-nylr.c9users.io/index.html.
 The game implements many features not found in the real version, including live chat and frequently spawning green shapes.
-In the coming months we hope to add stat upgrades as well as a complete tank tree.
+In the coming months we hope to add stat upgrades as well as the complete class tree.

 ![Unable to load image](https://i.imgur.com/c1WtMOZ.png)